postsharp/Metalama.Documentation/conceptual/Aspects/Ordering.md

 # Ordering Aspects

-When there are several aspect classes in the project, their order of execution is significant.
+When several aspect classes are defined, their order of execution is important.

 ## Concepts

 ### Per-project ordering

 In Metalama, the order of execution is _static_.
-It is principally a concern of the aspect library author, not one of the user of the aspect library.
+It is principally a concern of the aspect library author, not a concern of the users of the aspect library.

 Each aspect library should define the order of execution of aspects it defines, not only with regards to other aspects of the same library, but also to aspects defined in referenced aspect libraries.